Skyscanner/backpack-foundations/CONTRIBUTING.md

 ### Build the code

-Backpack Foundations code depends on some things that must be built first, such as icon fonts, SVGs and tokens.
+Backpack Foundations code depends on some things that must be built first.

 Use `npm run build` to do this.

-## Adding icons

-If you want to add icons, please discuss them with us first.

-Once they're signed off, you can raise a request on our Backpack Requests board and attach the SVG files.
-If you're feeling heroic and want to make the PR yourself, just copy the correctly named SVG files to the `lg` and `sm` directories in `./packages/bpk-svgs/src/icons/` and then run `npm run build`.

 ### Tokens